Kshitijv24/Learning-Unity-Game-Engine/README.md

 	  Using-> GameObject.Find("Cube").GetComponent<AnotherScript>().lives = 5;
 	- same way changing a game object Gravity value in a script form a script that is attached to that game object Using-> GameObject.Find("Cube").GetComponent<Rigidbody>().useGravity = false;

+DATE:	10-12-2021

+24. Accessing the rigidbody component of a game object from his parent game object

+	- changing the gravity function of a child game object form a parent game object Using-> GetComponentInChildren<Rigidbody>().useGravity = true;

+25. Learning Vectors in Unity in-depth

+	- Learning the 3 Axis of Vector3 -> X,Y and Z
+	- Printing the Position of all 3 Axis of a game object using Vector3 Using-> Vector3 position;
+			void Start(){
+				position = new Vector3(1f, 2f, 3f);
+				print(position.y);
+			}
+26. Working with the Transform Component of a 3D game object

+	- printing the game object default position values Using-> print(transform.position);
+	- we know that we can not change the game object position values directly for that we need to use a new Vector3 for example Using-> transform.position = new Vector3(2f, transform.position.y, transform.position.z);
+	- constantly changing the game object position Using-> void Update(){
+				  transform.position += new Vector3(2f, 0, 0);
+			  }
+	- Another way of achiving same thing
+	  Using-> transform.position += transform.up * speed * Time.deltaTime;